-10 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love
+13 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love

 'Every Day'

-Starring: Angourie Rice, Maria Bello, Debby Ryan, Jacob Batalon, Justice Smith, and Lucas Jade Zumann.
+Starring: Angourie Rice, Maria Bello, Debby Ryan, Jacob Batalon, Justice Smith, and Lucas Jade Zumann

-About: This movie—based on the book of the same name by David Levithan—is about a 16-year-old named Rhiannon who falls in love with a spirit named A; it's not your average love story, though.
-The spirit wakes up in a different body every day.
+Plot: This movie—based on the book of the same name by David Levithan—is about a 16-year-old named Rhiannon (Rice) who falls in love with a soul named A. It's not your average love story, though; the spirit wakes up in a different body every day.

 Advertisement - Continue Reading Below